KassSTEM/KassSTEM.github.io/_publications/2023-07-25-social-responsibility-views.md

 ---
 This paper was presented at the 2023 ASEE Annual Conference in Baltimore, Maryland.

-If the link above or the PDF viewer below isn't working, you can [click here](https://github.com/KassSTEM/KassSTEM.github.io/blob/3ce828de5a3de7723414cb500c5a6a7a16993d5b/files/social-responsibility-views-in-science-and-engineering-an-exploratory-study-among-engineering-undergraduate-researchers.pdf) to download the paper from Github.
+If the link or the PDF viewer aren't working, you can [click here](https://github.com/KassSTEM/KassSTEM.github.io/blob/3ce828de5a3de7723414cb500c5a6a7a16993d5b/files/social-responsibility-views-in-science-and-engineering-an-exploratory-study-among-engineering-undergraduate-researchers.pdf) to download the paper from Github.

 <object data="/files/social-responsibility-views-in-science-and-engineering-an-exploratory-study-among-engineering-undergraduate-researchers.pdf" width="1000" height="1000" type='application/pdf'></object>